zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

 * `oml.group_apply` - Partitions a database table by the values in one or more columns and runs the provided user-defined Python function on each partition.
 * `oml.index_apply` - Calls a Python function multiple times, passing in a unique index of the invocation to the user-defined function.
 * `oml.row_apply` - Partitions a database table into sets of rows and runs the provided user-defined Python function on the data in each set.
-* `oml.table_apply` - calls a Python function on data in the database as a single pandas.DataFrame in a single Python engine.
+* `oml.table_apply` - Calls a Python function on data in the database as a single pandas.DataFrame in a single Python engine.

 **Note:** Embedded Python Execution functions are also available through the Oracle Machine Learning for Python REST API for Embedded Python Execution.